Profsys/mobile-commons/README.md

 # mobile-commons

-just stuff to make it easier to be a mobile developer.
+Just some utilities to ease tedious tasks mostly related to Android.